kowndinyas/angularjs/Upgrading-from-Beta.10-to-Beta.12.md

 1. Finally, **if you're using SASS or LESS**, you need to rename your `styleUrls` in all your files.
 Webpack understands LESS and SASS so you can use `styleUrls: ['my-component.scss']` in your component and it will be transcompiled automatically.

+1. After all this, make sure you don't need anything else from the `src.webpacktemplate/` directory, try to `ng build`.
+If everything works, chances are you're good to go.
+Delete the `src.webpacktemplate/` directory.

+1. Time to replace the git folder so you don't lose your history.
+Delete the `.git/` file in the new migration project.
+Then copy over your old `.git/` folder to replace it.

+    ```bash
+    rm -rf .git/
+    cp -R ${OLD_PATH}/.git .
+    ```

+1. Go ahead and `ng serve` your app, then look at the resulting website.
+Adjust and adapt your code according to errors.